HCESrl/laravel-swagger-api/README.md

 ## The API Manifest
 The package also contains a tool called API Manifest that shows an automatically generated API documentation.
-You can access the manifest from the developer toolbar in the admin area.
+You can access the manifest from the developer sidebar in the admin area.

 ## License